How to Transform the Victim into the Explorer

 Have you noticed that the more persecutor/bullies lash out the more the victims of their nastiness go to hide under the bedcovers?

-One day I hung the phone up after she told me I was late with a deadline (I wasn’t) and that I had kept her waiting (I didn’t), I found myself muttering some very specific expletives.
-I took a long drink of water and did a 5-minute breathing technique and sat looking at the phone, feeling weak and discounted.
+One day, I hung up the phone after she told me I was late with a deadline (I wasn’t) and that I had kept her waiting (I didn’t).
+I found myself muttering some very specific expletives.
+I took a long drink of water, did a 5-minute breathing technique, and sat looking at the phone, feeling weak and discounted.

 Then it hit me.
-“Damn, I’m a bona-fide victim.”
+Am I a bona-fide victim?

 I felt inadequate and full of fear.
 Now, normally, I’m not a consummated complainer, but in this situation, I was pessimistic and defeated.

-I am the owner of my woman owned company and am mostly seen as strong, competent, and well, GUTSY.
+I’m the owner of my woman-owned company.
+People see me as strong, competent, and well, GUTSY.

-However, I hate being micromanaged and yet, at times get caught in the pattern from childhood when my mother was as bossy and annoying as Donna, my assistant.
+However, I hate being micromanaged.
+Yet, at times, the pattern from childhood grabs me, like when my mother was as bossy and annoying as Donna, my assistant.

 I had to stop and listen to my feelings before I could engage with her again.

-Pay attention: the victim is sop standard a pattern in our culture that we rarely pay attention to the fact that victims are responsible for their own behavior.
+Please pay attention: the victim is a standard pattern in our culture that we rarely pay attention to the fact that victims are responsible for their own behavior.

 The victim, transformed, becomes the explorer.

-He simply said “You are doing a good job as a victim.
-Hope you can find a new way of talking with Donna rather that thinking ugly thoughts and bringing others into the loop.”
-(He was not my favorite person at that moment, although of course, he was helping me get on with it.
+He said, “You are doing a good job as a victim.
+Hope you can find a new way of talking with Donna rather than thinking ugly thoughts and bringing others into the loop.”

 I came up with 3 ways I could talk with Donna rather than hang up the phone and think mean thoughts.